 Alpine A110 Review

 The Alpine A110 harks back to the World Rally Championship-winning car of 1973 with the same name.
-It’s still quick, still lightweight, but its interior quality is disappointing these days
+It’s still quick, still lightweight, but its interior quality is disappointing.

 - Mid-engined layout